dexta/mariadb-galera-docker/README.md

 See the [dcos](./dcos) README for instructions on deploying to DC/OS.

-See the [swarm](./swarm) README for instructions on deploying to Docker Swarm.
+See the [docker](./swarm) README for instructions on deploying to Docker Swarm.

+See the [kubernetes](./k8s) README for instructions on deploying to Kubernetes.